ashmind/AgentHeisenbug/AgentHeisenbug.Tests/ReadMe.txt

-You have just generated an empty ReSharper plug-in test project.
+﻿You have just generated an empty ReSharper plugin test project.

 To add additional tests to your project, use the Add|New Item... menu.